-Elaine Johnston is the head of the firm's United States antitrust practice and serves on the firm's global antitrust steering committee.
-She has a broad practice covering antitrust litigation, mergers and acquisitions, and antitrust counselling.
-She is experienced in a wide range of industries, including banking and financial services, engineering, energy, oil and gas, other natural resources, chemicals, insurance, telecommunications, defence electronics, cable, advertising, paper, health care, leisure and retail sales, agricultural products, shipping and vitamins.
+Elaine is the head of Allen & Overy LLP’s US antitrust practice and co-head of the global antitrust practice.
+She has a broad antitrust practice covering antitrust litigation, mergers and acquisitions and antitrust counselling.
+She has handled matters in a wide range of industries, including banking and financial services, tobacco, pharmaceuticals and healthcare, engineering, energy, oil and gas, other natural resources, chemicals, insurance, telecommunications, defence electronics, cable, advertising, paper, leisure and retail sales, agricultural products, shipping and vitamins.

-Elaine has an active practice before the US Department of Justice (DoJ) and the Federal Trade Commission (FTC) representing merging parties in connection with mergers, acquisitions and joint ventures, as well as companies in non-merger investigations.
-She is experienced in coordinating US, European and other foreign antitrust clearances on complex cross-border deals.
-She has handled deals for ABB, Agfa-Gevaert, Computershare, Deutsche Bank, Experian, First American, Metso, Mubadala, Nortel Networks, Raytheon, Saudi Aramco, Thomson Reuters, Tyco, Visa International and Volvo, among others.
-Elaine has an active antitrust litigation practice and represented Experian and Saudi Aramco in recent cases.
-In addition, she regularly advises companies on business conduct, including worldwide distribution and licensing arrangements, patent pools, information exchanges and benchmarking; and represents companies facing conduct investigations by US government antitrust authorities and parallel proceedings in other jurisdictions.
+Elaine has an active practice before the US Department of Justice and the Federal Trade Commission representing merging parties in connection with mergers, acquisitions and joint ventures, as well as companies in non-merger investigations, and she is particularly experienced in coordinating US, European, and other foreign antitrust clearances on complex cross-border deals.
+Elaine also has an active antitrust litigation practice including representing the Belarusian Potash Company, Experian, Mercuria, Saudi Aramco and United Airlines in pending or recent cases.
+In addition, she advises companies on business conduct, including worldwide distribution and licensing arrangements, patent pools, information exchanges and benchmarking.

 It is not possible to buy entry into any Who's Who Legal publication